 I think we need to reframe the way many organizations currently view volunteers.
 They see it as something that only “some people” may do.
 But as The Decision to Volunteer noted, many members say they are volunteering in ways beyond how the board often defines volunteer involvement (positions, formal service, etc.).

-What if we began to think of volunteering as something everyone should do because it is one of the most significant ways to build a strong professional network, to connect more to the professional community in general, and to receive more value from being a member?
+What if we think of volunteering as something everyone should do because it is one of the most significant ways to build a strong professional network, to connect more to the professional community in general, and to receive more value from being a member?

 That’s how most highly engaged volunteers would describe their experience: you get more when you give more.